-Remember, it’s not necessarily your product or service that’ll make a customer remember you, it’s how you made them feel.
+Remember, it’s not necessarily your product or service that’ll make a customer remember you.
+It’s how you made them feel.

-It is imperative that you have enough funds in the bank to fund your operations for several months.
+You must have enough funds in the bank to fund your operations for several months.

 You will always end up in situations where you underestimate certain costs or get new ones you didn’t see coming.

 You don’t want a minor financial bump to completely derail your new startup.
-So whether it’s from an investor, from your savings or from a loan, be sure to have enough cash on hand to survive the bumps new startups will go through.
+So whether it’s from an investor, from your savings, or from a loan, be sure to have enough cash on hand to survive the bumps new startups will go through.

-Successful business owners are level headed and don’t act impulsively.
+Successful business owners are level-headed and don’t act impulsively.

 Successful business owners don’t get too low or don’t get too high.

 It can be enticing to spend all your money quickly.
-After all, you want the best for your business and if it comes at an added expense, why not?
+After all, you want the best for your business, and if it comes at an added expense, why not?
 Your business deserves it.

 However, you don’t want your money to run out before the profits start coming in.